Ahmed-Araby/Messenger-App/README.md

 # Messenger App
-work in the basis of channels, a bunch of users could make a channel and start chaing on it.
+work on the idea of channels, a bunch of users could make a channel and start chaing on it.

 ## Technologies Used
 * React